gmcmacran/survivoR/README.md

 medical research.
 Accelerated Failure Time (A.F.T.) models and tree based methods are two other approaches.

-A.F.T. models make a fully parametric assumption between covariates and failure time.
-This allows the models to estimate median failure time for each data point.
-The Kaplan-Meier model and Cox Proportional Hazards model can only estimate median failure time for the population, not the individual.
+A.F.T. models assume survival times follow a specific distribution.
+If the assumed distribution fits the data well, A.F.T. models will provide smaller confidence intervals for the median and other quantiles of the survival curve.

 Tree based methods take the likelihood functions used by other survival models (either Cox or A.F.T.) and replace the weighted sum of covariates